DanielBMarkham/Info-Ops/manuscript/chapter20.md

 Along those lines, we don't have the full title details for all of the supplementals, just that system one.
 Shouldn't we go back and put in the WHENEVER and ITHASTOBETHAT for the others?

 No, we should not.
 Doesn't help us with the tests for tomorrow.
 It's wasted work.
 Same goes for some kind of deep sea fishing expedition we might do trying to come up with attributes for our entities in our master domain model.
+If it doesn't make a test happen, we don't fool with it.

 When you start putting things in the model without associated tests in mind, you're always wasting your time.
 This is how you get Analysis Paralysis.
 Those tests can either be Meta tests (Can we set things up with Pete so we can run faster?) or tests at a lower level (If we show him these wireframes, will Pete agree that we've captured all of the important information so far?
 We've been twerking around with Business Abstract stuff in order to create some yummy System Abstract tests)